MotoAmerica: AMA Pro Racing

+MotoAmerica

 For its inaugural season as the series organizer, MotoAmerica, in consultation with the AMA, chose to align the multiple existing racing classes closely with those used by the FIM.
 This was done to simplify the work that manufacturers must do to compete in multiple series, and therefore attract them back to North American road racing.
 The 2015 season expanded the calendar with 10 rounds, seeing races return to many fan favorite tracks from the past.
 Importantly, MotoAmerica established television broadcasting agreements with CBS Sports to air the full season of races.
 Due to the low number of entrants in the Superbike class, the Stock 1000 class was run concurrently in order to fill out the grid.
 Similarly, the Superstock 600 class was run in the same race as the Supersport class.

 The series crowned its first champions in 2015; with Cameron Beaubier winning the Superbike championship, Jake Gagne winning Superstock 1000, J. D. Beach winning Supersport, Joe Roberts winning Superstock 600 and Gage McAllister winning the KTM RC 390 Cup.

 In 2018, MotoAmerica restructured many of its classes as the series had gained enough entrants to fill a moderately sized grid (16-18 machines as opposed to as few as 9 in previous seasons) for each class.
 MotoAmerica recognized that running multiple classes in each race was confusing to fans, and the rules necessary to keep the classes competitive with each other resulted in them being too similar.
 The Superstock 1000 bikes, meant to be less modified and therefore slower than the Superbike class, ended up having motorcycles that were competing near the front of the Superbike class at every round.
 The relationship between Supersport and Superstock 600 has similar problems.